zviryatko/menu-image/readme.txt

 1. Upload `menu-image` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to /wp-admin/nav-menus.php
+3. Go to `/wp-admin/nav-menus.php`
-4. Edit exist menu item and upload image or add new menu item and save menu before uploading image
+4. Edit exist menu item or add new menu item and just upload image than click `Save Menu`
 5. See your menu on site

 == Frequently Asked Questions ==